 Barbara Pierce Bush is the elder of the fraternal twin daughters (the other is Jenna Hager, née Bush) of the 43rd U.S. President George W. Bush and former First Lady Laura Bush, and the granddaughter of the 41st U.S. President George H. W. Bush.
 On September 23, 2010, Ms. Bush attended a fundraiser for the pro-freedom to marry American Foundation for Equal Rights (AFER) in New York City at the Mandarin Oriental in the Time Warner Center.

-Steve Jobs is the CEO of Apple, which he co-founded in 1976.
+Steve Jobs was the CEO of Apple, which he co-founded in 1976.
 Jobs also previously served as chief executive of Pixar Animation Studios.
-He is listed as either primary inventor or co-inventor in over 230 awarded patents or patent applications related to a range of technologies.
+Before his death in 2011, he was listed as either primary inventor or co-inventor in over 230 awarded patents or patent applications related to a range of technologies.

 Richard "Dick" Cheney served as the 46th Vice President of the United States from 2001 to 2009 under President George W. Bush.
 He is the father of Mary Cheney, an open lesbian.